srp33/ExpressionAble/ShapeShifter/README.md

 ### Tests for reading files
 First, create a file of your type that is equivalent to [this TSV file](https://github.com/srp33/ShapeShifter/blob/master/ShapeShifter/Tests/InputData/UnitTest.tsv).
 This preferably should be done by hand to ensure accuracy.
-This file must be named `input.tsv`, except you should replace the extension `tsv` with
+This file must be named `input.tsv`, except you should replace the extension `tsv` with the appropriate extension for your file type.

 You will also need to provide a gzipped version of this file.
 Once you have your file ready, use ShapeShifter or the ParseArgs command-line tool to perform the following filter and produce an output file: